AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

     }
 }
 ```
-Create the repository implementation in the Infrastructure layer
+Create the repository implementation in the Infrastructure layer:

 ```csharp
 namespace App.Infrastructure.Persistence.MSSQL